 Sno-King typically offers C Dev/State teams.
 These teams are a great opportunity for those players that are interested in taking steps towards playing on a Select team or just improving as a hockey player in general.

 The program is an economical way to expose your player to a faster pace of practice and play that will help them become a better hockey player.
 They’ll also work on more advanced system type of play.
 A lot of the players from the Dev teams have moved on to become Select or high-end recreational players in our association.

 Players participating in the Dev teams will be considered for additional practice time with our Tier 2 teams where they will be pushed to the next level of effort, speed and skill.

 Below are some of the frequently asked questions about this program.

-What is an All-Star or State team?
+What is a Development or State team?

-An all-star or State team is a team made up from the C / recreational teams players who are interested in getting additional ice time and working on more advanced skills and systems than can be worked on with their C teams.
+A Dev or State team is a team made up from the C / recreational teams players who are interested in getting additional ice time and working on more advanced skills and systems than can be worked on with their C teams.

 A State team has to meet certain requirements in terms of games played together to be eligible for PNAHA state championships.
 (Pacific Northwest Amateur Hockey Association. www.PNAHA.com )